sagemath/trac_to_gh/Issue 4051.md

 # Issue 4051: [with patch; needs review] Use of tar -j in sage-pkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4051

 Original creator: anakha